arthurw9/tmux/README.md

 tmux
 ```

-Create a new window inside the session
+Create a new window
 ```
 Control-b c
 ```

-List and switch between windows in the current session
+List and switch between windows
 ```
 Control-b w
 ```